mtrivedi50/cmd-a/README.md

 # cmd+A: Chat with your internal tools

-**WARNING: the demo website https://cmda.mihir-trivedi.com is NOT intended for production use.
-BYOC production deployment instructions are located in `manifests/`.**
+**WARNING: this repo and the corresponding demo website https://cmda.mihir-trivedi.com are NOT intended for production use.**

 ## Introduction
 cmd+A enables users "chat" with their internal stores of knowledge via GraphRAG.
 Users simplify specify their source connections, and cmd+A automatically:
 - Sets up workers to periodically parse content from the source (including OCR for file attachments)
 - Sets up a knowledge graph to store similar documents together (e.g., `file X -- lives in --> Slack message Y`, `Slack message Y -- reply to --> Slack message Z`, and so forth).
-- Performs entity resolution to link different sources together (e.g., `Slack message Z -- mentions --> Github PR A`).
+- Performs entity resolution to link different integrations together (e.g., `Slack message Z -- mentions --> Github PR A`).

 Additional cmd+A features include:
 - Semantic search + graph traversal in response to a user's query.
 - Multiple chat model providers (OpenAI, Anthropic, Gemini, Groq, Mistral)
 - Source attribution

-The following sources are supported:
+The following integrations are supported:
 - Slack
 - Github
-- Notion

 ## Demo
 [[ TODO ]]

 ## Tech Stack

+- Development: Kubernetes, skaffold
 - Backend: FastAPI (HTTP + Websockets), SQLModel, Alembic, PydanticAI, MongoDb, Redis, Pinecone, Neo4J
 - Frontend: Vite, React + Typescript, nginx
+- Deployment: Docker, DigitalOcean, Github Actions

 ## Architecture

 cmd+A is deployed on a Kubernetes cluster.
 Tenant resources are separated via namespaces.

-### Sources
+### Integrations

-The following diagram shows how cmd+A processes information from sources (using GitHub as an example.)
+The following diagram shows how cmd+A processes information from integrations (using GitHub as an example.)

 <img src="docs/cmd-a-architecture.jpg" alt="drawing" width="1000"/>